vigneshsankariyer1234567890/tp/docs/DeveloperGuide.md

 The `import`, `merge` and `export` mechanisms are supported by all the main components, specifically in the following ways:

-* The `Ui` component is accessed in `CommandResult` through a UI consumer (`ThrowingConsumer<MainWindow>`).
+* The `Ui` component is accessed in `CommandResult` through the `UiConsumer`.
 This allows the user to interact with the JavaFX FileChooser to select files to be imported, merged or exported to.

 * The execution of the `ImportCommand`, `ExportCommand` and `MergeCommand` is distinct from other commands executed by `Logic` because it is passed to the UI consumer in the `CommandResult` due to their reliance on the UI file chooser.